 Once the face is patted dry and the remnants of water evaporate from the skin, there is a very slight tightening sensation which indicates that the product is a little drying.
 This was confirmed with a pH test which on two separate occasions revealed an alkaline reading of between 8.0-8.5, the ideal being acidic and measuring around 5.5.

-However, given the ingredients are strongly geared towards the relief of acne, if I suffered this condition and this product could alleviate it, I would use it and just compensate the small amount of hydration lost with an additional serum dedicated to replenishing moisture in my routine.
+However, given the ingredients are strongly geared towards the relief of acne, if I suffered this condition and this product could alleviate it, I would use it and just compensate the small amount of hydration lost with an additional layer or two of toner or inclusion of a serum dedicated to replenishing moisture in my routine.
 I’d probably also finish with a ceramide and fatty acid rich moisturiser to help repair any degradation of the moisture barrier.
 It’s not perfect but from my recollection of teenage acne, the condition itself is more of a concern than a slight drying effect.
 Unfortunately, I was unable to personally test this aspect of the cleanser as acne is not one of my skin concerns.

-Since I do not suffer acne or redness, I decided that with my oversupply of second cleansers, this would be better suited as a body soap, so I use it in the shower.
+Since I do not suffer acne or redness, I decided that with my oversupply of second cleansers, this would be better suited as a body soap, so I finished it off this way.
 In this capacity, I absolutely love it.
 It provides an excellent cleanse, generates a satisfying foam and leaves the skin clean and fresh.

 This is a gentle and satisfying way to cleanse your face.
 If it relieves acne or other skin conditions with its antibacterial properties, then go for it.
 If that’s not your concern, then due to the storage overhead and its drying nature, I would opt for something else or use it in the shower as a body cleanser.
 This product is suitable for people with oily, combination or acne prone skin.